 Morihei Ueshiba developed Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi.

 Aikido focuses on harmony and non-resistance, leading to Success

-Don Angier was born in 1933, and is a well-known American martial artist who is head of the Yanagi Ryu Aiki Ju Jitsu system.
+Master Don Angier was born in 1933, and is a well-known American martial artist who was the head of the Yanagi Ryu Aiki Ju Jitsu system.

-He inherited the title of Soke from Kenji Yoshida, the son of Kotaro, a local handyman under whom Angier studied as a teenager.
+He inherited the title of Soke from Master Kenji Yoshida, the son of Kotaro, a local handyman under whom Don Angier studied as a teenager.